kumbulanit/t-sql/tech company/untitled/Module 16 - Programming with T-SQL/Lab_Programming_with_T-SQL.md

             -- Use cursor for detailed employee processing DECLARE employee_cursor CURSOR FOR
-            SELECT EmployeeID
+            SELECT e.EmployeeID
-            FROM Employees
+            FROM Employees e
+    INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
-            WHERE (@DepartmentID IS NULL OR DepartmentID = @DepartmentID) AND IsActive = 1;
+            WHERE (@d.DepartmentID IS NULL OR d.DepartmentID = @d.DepartmentID)
+            AND IsActive = 1;

             OPEN employee_cursor;